drzhelnov/drzhelnov.github.io/README.md

 (collaborator on a scoping review and empirical study in progress)

-Konstantinidis M et al. Conducting pairwise and network meta-analyses in Updatedand Living Systematic Reviews: a scoping review.
+Konstantinidis M et al. Conducting pairwise and network meta-analyses in Updated and Living Systematic Reviews: a scoping review.

 Konstantinidis M et al. Characteristics and statistical properties of meta-analyses in updated and living systematic reviews: An empirical study.
 OSF Registries.
 2024. <https://doi.org/10.17605/OSF.IO/CBKUV>